 While there may be no state requirements to perform general contracting work, New Hampshire may have business and tax requirements if you own a general contracting business.
 New Hampshire requires a business license for certain, but not all contractor work will qualify as a “business” for tax purposes.
 For more information on starting and registering a business in New Hampshire, visit the New Hampshire Economic Development website.

 Licensing fees won’t apply to a general contractor.
 However, if you plan on performing specialty trade work, charges will be attached to the application process.
-For more details on fees, exams, education requirements, and the overall application process for specialty trades visit the following websites:
+For more details on fees, exams, education requirements, quotes on liability insurance, and the overall application process for specialty trades visit the following websites:

 - The Office of Professional Licensure and Certification Electricians’ Board for your electrical licensing.